ibm-watson-data-lab/cloudant-food-tracker/part-2/README.md

   ![A new API key, ready for use](media/dashboard-03_3-new-api-key@2x.png '; border')

-**Copy the API key and password now.** You will need to use these to connect from FoodTracker on iOS.
+**Copy the API key and password now.** You will need to use these to connect the FoodTracker iOS app to Cloudant.

 The final step is to grant read, write, and replication access to your API key.